 This helps increase their likelihood of surviving a stretched Sound Pressure Level (SPL), measured in decibels (dB).
-So, these speakers are highly dependable units that guarantee you neutral sound.
+So, these speakers are highly dependable units that guarantee you a neutral sound.

 Additionally, powered speakers benefit from the distance between their components.
 The short distance increases fidelity, as it decreases external interference.
 With the short cables within the unit, the speaker losses incredibly small voltage and control.
-Remember that impedance is higher in longer cables than shorter ones.
+Remember that impedance is higher in longer cables than in shorter ones.

 Powered Speakers Physical Features

 Like powered mixers, powered speakers are not perfect.
 They typically weigh more than similar passive speakers.
 The internal amplifier circuitry is responsible for this.
-Moreover, an active speaker requires an AC power cable and audio signal cable.
+Moreover, an active speaker requires an AC power cable and an audio signal cable.
 The other speakers need a single cable.

-However, many modern powered speakers come with UHF and WiFi receivers.
+However, many modern-powered speakers come with UHF and WiFi receivers.
 So, they only require the AC cable.

 Some self-powered or active speakers also use an onboard mixer, which you can use to connect various inputs directly to your set of speakers.